lxjmaster/ja3requests/README.md

 # Ja3Requests
-**Ja3Requests** is an http request library that can customize ja3 or h2 fingerprints.
+**Ja3Requests** is a http request library that can customize ja3 or h2 fingerprints.

 [中文文档](README-zh.md)